Learn more about Pennsylvania real estate careers and get exclusive offers

 Real estate brokers also learn about real estate legal issues and how the law applies to operate a brokerage, real estate investments, construction, and property management.

-The very first step is to make sure you know what the qualifications are for getting your brokers license to know if you already qualify or if you need to start working towards some of these goals to be eligible for a brokers license.
+The very first step is to make sure you know what the qualifications are for getting your PA real estate broker license to know if you already qualify or if you need to start working towards some of these goals to be eligible for a PA real estate broker license.

 Once you meet these qualifications, you are eligible to apply for your Pennsylvania real estate brokers license.